 Education Steering Committee

 The Education Steering Committee is an integral part of our Continuing Professional Development (CPD) team.
-The committee is comprised of the Rural Health West Medical Advisors, representatives from the Aboriginal Health Council of Western Australia, Western Australian General Practice Education and Training, various medical practitioners, and members of the CPD team.
+The committee is comprised of the Rural Health West Medical Advisors, representatives from the Aboriginal Health Council of Western Australia, WA Country Health Service, Western Australian General Practice Education and Training, WA Primary Health Alliance, various medical practitioners, and members of the CPD team.